CommWebTeam/gen_dw_format/footnote_formatter/README.md

 You should only change the footnote ID from the default value if you have multiple sets of footnotes in a document, such as for tables, as doing so will break some of the WET footnote module's functionality.

-If you do change the footnote IDs, I recommend constructing footnote ids out of numbers, letters, and regular dashes "-", e.g. "fnb-tbl1" for footnotes in table 1, as this is what is assumed by the tool's default regex statements.
+If you do change the footnote IDs, I recommend constructing footnote ids out of numbers, letters, and regular dashes "-", e.g. "fnb-tbl1" for footnotes in table 1, as this is what is currently assumed by the tool's default regex statements.

 ## 3. Top and bottom footnotes